 You may need to change the value in a cell when working with the attribute table.
 Depending on your workflow, your edits may all be grouped together, or you may need to navigate through your table for scattered updates.
 Follow the steps below to learn the options to edit individual cell values in an attribute table.

 To edit a cell value, type a new value directly in the highlighted cell.
 You do not need to activate the cell to begin editing.
-The field name and row header turn green with a pencil icon for editing.
+The field name and row header turn green with a pencil icon when editing.

 You can also edit a cell value by doing one of the following: